A Biblical Record of Major Crimes: Justifiable Homicide

 Judge: Thank you, madame court clerk.
 This will be what is officially called a Bench Trial in which I as the presiding Judge of the case will render the final verdict after all the legal proceedings have been completed.
 Bailiff, you may now bring the defendant into the courtroom from his holding cell.
 And now, madam Clerk, please read the charges against this defendant.

-Court Clerk: Your honor, this defendant, Moses, has been charged with the murder of an Egyptian taskmaster.
+Court Clerk: Your Honor, this defendant, Moses, has been charged with Murder in the First Degree of an Egyptian taskmaster.

 Judge: Thank you.
 Counsel for the Defense, how does the defendant plead?